priya-08B/files/README.md

  - Set device to "ESP32 Dev Board".

+ - Obtain Auth Token via email and replace it.

+5.Testing:
- - Obtain Auth Token via email and replace it.5.Testing:Add widgets for Virtual Pins V0, V1, and V2 to visualize the entered count, left

-count, and inside count respectively.
+  -Add widgets for Virtual Pins V0, V1, and V2 to visualize the entered count, left count, and inside count respectively.

  - LED on PIN 2 will indicate entry (ON) or exit (OFF).

- - Check Serial Monitor (Tools > Serial Monitor) for debug messages and sensor
+ - Check Serial Monitor (Tools > Serial Monitor) for debug messages and sensor readings.

-readings.

 Simulation

-Code implementation: implemented the Arduino code to optimize the public
+Code implementation: implemented the Arduino code to optimize the public transport level.

-transport level.

 Simulation: clicked the “simulate” button in Wokwi to start the simulation.

 CONCLUSION

-The presented project showcases a practical implementation of an object

-detection system using ESP32 microcontroller and ultrasonic sensors, facilitated

-by the Blynk IoT platform.
+The presented project showcases a practical implementation of an object detection system using ESP32 microcontroller and ultrasonic sensors, facilitated by the Blynk IoT platform.

-In conclusion, this project exemplifies the seamless integration of hardware,

-software, and IoT technologies to create an efficient object detection and

-counting system.
-By leveraging the power of the ESP32 microcontroller and Blynk

-platform, it exemplifies the potential of IoT solutions in real-world applications,offering a glimpse into the future of smart, responsive systems.
+In conclusion, this project exemplifies the seamless integration of hardware,software, and IoT technologies to create an efficient object detection and counting system.
+By leveraging the power of the ESP32 microcontroller and Blynk platform, it exemplifies the potential of IoT solutions in real-world applications,offering a glimpse into the future of smart, responsive systems.